 As an academic institution, Lehigh strives to learn from and collaborate with the local community.
-One of the most vital investments Lehigh can make in the community is offering educational opportunities that will enrich and deepen the lives of children and their families for generations to come.
+One of the most vital investments Lehigh can make in the community is offering educational opportunities that will enrich and deepen the lives of the children and families living in and around South Bethlehem.

-Lehigh student-athletes are making a difference on and off the field through the Community Outreach by Athletes who Care about Helping (C.O.A.C.H.) program.
-Amid a hectic schedule of classes, practices and games, student-athletes are dedicating time to local students to inspire them to succeed in school and in life.
+For nearly 25 years, Lehigh student-athletes have been making a difference on and off the field through the Community Outreach by Athletes who Care about Helping (C.O.A.C.H.) program.
+These student-athletes act as coaches for local school students by making presentations to students and student-athletes, offering educational-themed sports clinics, organizing group outings to Lehigh athletic events and participating in programs like Reading Rocks at Donegan Elementary School.
+Amid a hectic schedule of classes, practices and games, student-athletes involved in C.O.A.C.H. are dedicating time to inspire local students to succeed in school and in life.

 Located at the intersection of Morton and New Streets in South Side Bethlehem, Farrington Square is home to the Bethlehem Farmers' Market.
 The weekly market is a great place for Lehigh students, faculty and staff, along with the South Bethlehem community, to gather for live outdoor music, enjoy a bite to eat, and pick up fresh produce, baked goods, natural soaps and more.

 hours spent tutoring South Bethlehem children every year

 percentage increase in parents attending school-based activities during AY 13-14 from the previous year at Donegan Community school